Marion County, Georgia: Education

+The Marion County School District is the only school district in the county.
+It contains a primary school and a secondary school that serve students from preschool to grade 12.

 Politics

 As with most Solid South counties, Marion County was dominated by the Democratic Party presidential level until 1964.
 Starting with the 2000s, the county has become consistently Republican at the presidential level, though by smaller margins than many rural counties in Georgia.